arpitg91/CommandLineUtilities/README.md

 # check_col.sh

 ### Description
-Count Number of columns in all rows of a file
-To be usable for other UNIX Commands, the file should same number of columns in all the rows In case a cell value also contains delimiter, clean the file using cleantext tool
+Count Number of columns in all rows of a file.
+To be usable for other UNIX Commands, the file should same number of columns in all the rows.
+In case a cell value also contains delimiter, clean the file using cleantext tool.
-usage: pipe the stream into check_col.sh followed by delimiter

 ### Usage
+pipe the stream into check_col.sh followed by delimiter

+### Example
 cat filename | check_col.sh ','

 # cut_by_name.sh